 It goes without saying that NASCAR is quite a bit more commercial than it was when Richard Petty first hit the track.
 Signing autographs, however, is still a key part of the racing experience.

-“Basically, like I said, it was a new sport, so people around me, you know, the drivers, they said ‘this is the way it needs to be done” Petty continued.
-“So, a lot of them started following suit and they still follow suit.”
+“Basically, as I said, it was a new sport, so people around me, you know, the drivers, they said, ‘This is the way it needs to be done” Petty continued.
+“So, a lot of them started following suit, and they still follow suit.”